Cogeneration

 We're constantly looking for ways to reduce our carbon footprint and use alternative and renewable energy sources.

-At Cronulla, we use cogeneration to produce up to 60% of the plant's total energy needs.
+At Cronulla, we use cogeneration to produce up to 60% of the facility's total energy needs.

 We capture methane gas (biogas) from the anaerobic digesters and use it to power a combustion engine that drives an electricity generator.